abuyukyi101198/maas-site-manager/frontend/README.md

 ## Project conventions

+## CSS

+### Mobile-first approach

+We first write CSS styles specifically for mobile devices, and then progressively enhance them for larger screen sizes using min-width media queries.

+Single and consistent direction of media queries (min-width) makes the code easier to read and maintain.

 ## Testing

 We use [Playwright](https://playwright.dev/) for end-to-end tests and [Vitest](https://vitest.dev/) for unit/integration tests.
 We prefer integration testing over unit testing as we focus on user-centric testing and avoid testing implementation details.
 That makes changes and refactoring easier and helps ensure that things continue to work as expected for the end user.